Physician burnout vs depression

 Conclusions

-Whether burnout is its own syndrome, depression by another name, or something else, the burnout epidemic has to be addressed.
+Whether burnout is its own syndrome, depression by another name, or something else, the physician burnout-mental illness epidemic has to be addressed.
+And we do not see our physician-supporting organizations — professional bodies, licensing boards, PHPs — working in a co-oirdinated way to tackle the root causes.

 The physician burnout vs depression debate will rage on, yet in the meanwhile: